 And the rise of craft beer, wine clubs that deliver bottles to your doorstep each month, and bottomless mimosa brunches make an abundance of alcohol readily available today.

 Another factor contributing to overconsumption may be a lack of education around or attention to what one serving of alcohol (14 grams of pure alcohol) actually looks like.
 Dr. Lindenmeyer explains that sometimes, patients show up with severe liver disease and don’t even realize that they have been drinking too much.

-“We say we should have no more than two drinks a day for men and no more than one per day for women, but when you ask people what they’re drinking, they might say they drank one 40-ounce beer,” she explains.
-“They also don’t take into account that they might be drinking a beer with 12 percent alcohol.”
+“We say we should have no more than two drinks a day for men and no more than one per day for women.
+But when you ask people what they’re drinking, they might say they drank one 40-ounce beer,” she explains.
+“They also don’t take into account that they might be drinking a beer with 12% alcohol.”

 In the United States, a standard drink contains about 14 grams of pure alcohol, which is the equivalent of:

 Dr. Lindenmeyer adds that often, patients who show up with liver problems have been longtime drinkers but have also experienced something in their life that’s caused an uptick in their recent alcohol use – maybe a stressful event, for example.
 Along those lines, the authors of the cirrhosis study point to The Great Recession as a potential trigger for financial stress that could have led young people to take up drinking in the last decade.

 For most people, moderate drinking will not cause liver disease.
 We’re talking about years of repeated overuse.

 The first signs of liver disease tend to be yellowing of the skin and development of fluid overload in the abdomen or in the legs, Dr. Lindenmeyer says.
 Some people experience blood in the stool or even vomiting blood.